quantumJLBass/boa-fraud/profiles/people/BISHOP JR, WILLIAM L/files/sale to look at .md

 FOR ALL OVERHEAD NEEDS
 (208) 245-3890
 Big or small, we do them all!
-“Where others have their branches, we have our roots.”
+"Where others have their branches, we have our roots."
 129 S. 9th Street, St. Maries
 (208) 245-4231
 www.stjoevalleycu.com
 Your savings insured to $250,000 per account.
-By members’ choice, this institution is not federally insured.
+By members' choice, this institution is not federally insured.
 Locally Owned and Operated
 JOEL & NANCY MALENSKY
 (208) 245-3471